am-lola/ARVisualizer/README.md

         Installs the minimum dependencies necessary to build the library

     install_dependencies.sh all
-        Installs all dependencies necessary to build the library, the samples, and the documentation
+        Installs all dependencies necessary to build the library, the samples, and the documentation EXCEPT for PCL, which should be compiled according to the instructions above

 # Build Instructions